ISA Ontario- Ground Worker Training Program

-- Minimum 3-5 years of experience teaching in the arborist trade;
+- 3-5 years of experience teaching in the arborist trade is mandatory;

-- Currently holds one of the following two industry certifications/qualifications: Ministry issued Certificate of Qualification in the Arborist trade, or ISA Certification;
+- Must currently hold one of the following two industry certifications/qualifications: Ministry issued Certificate of Qualification in the Arborist trade, or ISA Certification;

-- Successful completion of relevant education and training in arboriculture is a must;
+- Successful completion of relevant education and training in arboriculture is required;

 - Working knowledge of the Occupational Health & Safety Act, WSIB, Arborist Safe Work Practices and other related Acts, Rules and Regulations;

-- Use of personal vehicle, computers, internet, etc.;
+- Use of personal vehicle, computers, internet, and cell phone required;

 - Excellent communication, interpersonal, leadership and team management skills;